austinmw312/explainable-ai/README.md

 # GPT-2 Model Analyzer

 An interactive web application for visualizing and analyzing how GPT-2 processes and understands text.
-This tool provides insights into the model's attention patterns and next-token predictions.
+This tool provides insights into the model's attention patterns, internal activations, and decision-making process.

 ## Features

 - **Attention Visualization**: See how different parts of the model attend to words in the input text
+- **Token Influence Analysis**: Understand which input tokens most strongly affect the model's predictions
+- **Layer Activation Patterns**: Visualize how information flows through the model's layers
 - **Token Prediction**: View the top 5 most likely next words with their probabilities
-- **Interactive Controls**: Explore different layers and attention heads of the model
-- **Token Analysis**: Examine how the model tokenizes input text

 ## Live Demo